Research

 Working papers

-Ethnicity, Regionalism, and Attitudes about Climate Change in Africa (with Devin Caughey and Evan Lieberman)
+Ethnicity and Climate Dissensus in Africa (with Devin Caughey and Evan Lieberman)

 The Electoral Effects of Private Sector Positions: Evidence from the US House